 When it comes to Commercial Grade floor coatings, the options are numerous.
 Consulting with an experienced Commercial Painter to learn what your options are and understanding the differences and benefits of each choice can aid you in making an informed decision on which coating will work best for your flooring type.
-Below we explore some of the different options:
+Below we explore some of the different options.
+The focus for this post is epoxy floor coatings.

 - Polyurethane Coatings